AdobeDocs/campaign-web.en/help/v8/content/create-email-content.md

     ![](assets/email_designer_4.png)

 1. From the **[!UICONTROL Assets picker]**, you can directly add assets stored in the **[!UICONTROL Assets library]** to your email.
-[Learn more about asset management](assets-essentials.md).

     Double-click the folder which contained your assets and drag and drop the asset you want to add to your email.

     ![](assets/email_designer_5.png)

 1. Add personalization fields to customize the content from your profiles data.
-[Learn more about content personalization](../personalization/personalize.md).

     ![](assets/email_designer_6.png)

 1. Add dynamic content to adapt the content to the targeted profiles based on conditional rules.
-[Get started with dynamic content](../personalization/get-started-dynamic-content.md).

     ![](assets/email_designer_dynamic-content.png)